Alfie Bridgman

-Alfie Bridgman (born 11 April 2004) is a professional footballer who plays as a midfielder for Bognor Regis Town on loan from Portsmouth.
+Alfie Bridgman (born 11 April 2004) is a footballer who plays as a winger for Larne.
 Born in England, he represents Malta at youth international level.

 Club career

 Portsmouth

 On 12 January 2021, Bridgman made his Pompey debut, coming on as a sub in a 5–1 defeat at Peterborough United in the EFL Trophy.

 On 22 March 2022, Bridgman joined Bognor Regis Town on loan.

 On 2 May 2022, it was announced that Bridgman had signed a third year scholarship deal with Portsmouth after his 'good spell' with Bognor Regis Town.

 In August 2022, Bridgman returned on loan to Bognor Regis Town.

+Eastbourne Borough

+Following his release from Portsmouth, Bridgman joined National League South club Eastbourne Borough ahead of the 2023/24 season.
+On 28 November 2023, he left the club by mutual consent.

+Later that month, he returned to Bognor Regis Town, this time joining on a permanent deal.

+In July 2024, Bridgman joined Southern League Premier Division side Basingstoke Town.
+In October 2024, he dropped down a division to join Thatcham Town on loan.
+In December 2024, he was playing for Wessex League side Fareham Town alongside his older brother.

+In August 2025, Bridgman joined NIFL Premiership side Larne.

 International career

 In June 2022, Bridgman was called up to the Malta under-19 squad for the first time.
+In June 2023, he was called up to the Malta squad for the 2023 UEFA European Under-19 Championship.

 Career statistics

 Personal life

 Bridgman is of Maltese descent with his grandmother having been born in the country.
 He attended Purbrook Park School growing up.
 His older brother Stanley also played for Portsmouth before having a spell playing in Finland for Pallo-Iirot.